Articles

 Winter Vacations for Foodies and Trendsetters: Urban Mexico and Colombia

-Together, Mexico City and Bogotá are home to three of 2022’s World’s 50 Best Restaurants and a plethora of museums, art galleries and design studios; additionally, Indagare can arrange special-access tours of highlights like Bogota’s Botero Museum and Mexico City’s Anthropology Museum (in the words of an Indagare member: “The night tour at the anthropology museum in Mexico City was absolutely incredible.
-We had the entire museum to ourselves—literally, no other visitors were there, just the security guards.”).
+Together, Mexico City and Bogotá are home to five of 2023's World's 50 Best Restaurants and a plethora of museums, art galleries and design studios; additionally, Indagare can arrange special-access tours of highlights like Bogota's Botero Museum and Mexico City's Anthropology Museum (in the words of an Indagare member: "The night tour at the anthropology museum in Mexico City was absolutely incredible.
+We had the entire museum to ourselves—literally, no other visitors were there, just the security guards.").
 For a quieter escape that is no less exceptional when it comes to cuisine, crafts, architecture and boutique hotels, smaller towns like San Miguel de Allende and Cartagena are ideal.

 Winter Vacations for Top Shoppers and Ultimate Indulgers: Morocco and Japan

-Japan is now reopened to travelers—and with its numerous subcultures and trendy cult fashion, the Japanese capital of Tokyo offers shoppers everything from antique tea sets to the latest J-pop fashion, as well as clothing and accessories from every European and American designer of note.
+With its numerous subcultures and trendy cult fashion, the Japanese capital Tokyo offers shoppers everything from antique tea sets to the latest J-pop fashion, as well as clothing and accessories from every European and American designer of note.
 Among the best Japanese finds are paper goods, kitchen knives, matcha tea, sake, handmade fans, kimonos, pottery and snacks like matcha tea Kit Kats.
 Plus, Kyoto has two new luxury properties worth a visit: Hotel The Mitsui Kyoto and The Shinmonzen, the nine-room boutique sister property to Indagare favorite Villa La Coste in Provence.
-In the words of Indagare staffer Grace Park, who is just back from scouting in the country, Japan is very eager and looking forward to welcoming tourists back with open arms: “Once you are through the airport, everything feels pretty normal.
-You do have to upload vaccine documentation to the MySOS app prior to your arrival, but otherwise it feels like pre-pandemic times.”

 Winter Vacations for Nature Explorers: Iguazú National Park, Chilean Patagonia and Hawaii

 For a winter getaway that offers tropical temperatures, bright colors and otherworldly wildlife, look no further than the banks of the Iguazú river in Argentina, home to Awasi Iguazú.
 The secluded resort sits in the heart of the rainforest, 20 minutes from the legendary waterfalls, and contains 14 eco-friendly private villas with plunge pools that cater to couples and families.
-Although Awasi Iguazú is a destination in its own right, Indagare can also arrange trips that include stops at the Awasi sister properties in Chilean Patagonia and the Atacama Desert (subject to availability, which may be very limited) for a more dynamic South American adventure, where outdoor enthusiasts can trek, bike or horseback ride through mountain ranges and glacial valleys that are home to wildlife such as condors, guanacos and pumas.
+Although Awasi Iguazú is a destination in its own right, Indagare can also arrange trips that include stops at the Awasi sister properties in Chilean Patagonia and the Atacama Desert (subject to availability, which may be very limited) for a more dynamic South American adventure, where outdoor enthusiasts can trek, bike or horseback ride through mountain ranges and glacial valleys that are home to such wildlife as condors, guanacos and pumas.

 Related: The 34 Best Hotel Pools in the World